 - Alternating the dry ingredients and the milk mixture, combine all ingredients with the creamed butter.
 Mix well after each addition.

-- Generously utter a 9 x 13 glass baking pan.
+- Generously butter a 9 x 13 glass baking pan.
+You may use a 10" round pan instead.
 Pour batter into pan.

 - Place into a hot oven and cook for about forty minutes.

-- Cover with foil for the last 15-20 minutes to prevent scorching of the sugary topping.
-Know your oven and test the cake for done-ness periodically.
-This is a dense cake so it will take some time to bake, but don't let it burn.
+- Cover with foil for the last 15-20 minutes to prevent scorching of the sugary topping if your oven runs hot.

 - Let rest for five minutes.
 Serve hot with butter or send along cold in a school lunch as a treat.